TheRandomLabs/Scoop-Bucket/README.md

 * Installing or updating google-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
-* It should be noted that this is installed to `~\.spicetify\Themes` and not the `Themes` directory in the installation directory.
+* It should be noted that this is installed to `~\.spicetify\Themes` and not the `Themes` directory in the spicetify-cli installation directory.

 ### Luyten